I am Jon Brantingham, and I am composer, performer, and teacher. I’ve been pursuing the art of musical composition my entire life.

 I got better and better, and started branching out a little more on my own.
 This is when I wrote my first few compositions around the age of 12.
 They’re not great (I don’t think Mozart would be jealous), but at least it got me started.
 My Dad also taught me to play classical guitar.

-Below are the first three pieces I ever wrote, using a DOS program called IT Tracker.
+At the bottom of the page, you can hear the first complete piece I ever wrote, using a DOS program called IT Tracker.
 Be gentle, I was 12.

 In 2000, we moved to Guildford, England, where I continued to compose and play.
-I learned piano, which really helped, and started to really get into jazz music.
+I taught myself piano, which really helped, and really got into jazz music.
 This was a major help for understanding harmony.
 My composing was getting better, but still needed a lot of work.
-This also started what I call my “precocious annoying child” phase.
-I thought I was better than I really was.

 After high school in England, I was accepted into Furman University as a music major as well as ROTC cadet.
 I loved music.
 In particular, I loved theory and composition.
 But an issue arose between music and ROTC.
 At the time, ROTC was paying the bill for college, and was going to be my job after college, so to make a long story short, I switched to history as a major.

-It’s now been 10 years since I started college.
-I’ve learned to fly helicopters, went to Iraq for 15 months, got shot at, lived in 3 other states, learned to play the drums and saxophone, got married, had a kid, bought a house, got two dogs and a cat… but haven’t composed much at all.
+The following 10 years after I started college, I learned to fly helicopters, went to Iraq for 15 months, got shot at, lived in 3 other states, learned to play the drums and saxophone, got married, had a kid, bought a house, got two dogs and a cat… but I hadn’t composed.